Eucalyptus acmenoides

-Eucalyptus acmenoides, commonly known as white mahogany or barayly, is a tree that is endemic to eastern Australia.
+Eucalyptus acmenoides, commonly known as white mahogany or barayly, is a species of tree that is endemic to eastern Australia.
 It is a large tree with grey to reddish brown, stringy bark, lance-shaped leaves, oval to spindle-shaped buds and more or less hemispherical fruits.
 The two sides of adult leaves are very different shades of green.

 Description

 Eucalyptus acmenoides is a tree that grows to a height of 50 m or more, although only half that height in dry sites.
 It has thin stringy or fibrous, grey to reddish brown bark.
 Leaves on young trees are egg-shaped to broadly lance-shaped glossy green, up to 120 mm long and 30 mm wide.
 Adult leaves are lance-shaped, glossy green but much paler on the lower side, 80-120 mm long and 15-25 mm wide.
 The flowers are arranged in groups of mostly between seven and eleven on an angular peduncle 6-15 mm long, individual flowers on a cylindrical pedicel 2-6 mm long.
 The buds are oval to spindle-shaped, 5-7 mm long and 3-4 mm wide.
 The operculum is conical or beak-shaped, about as long and wide as the flower cup.
 The fruit is a globe-shaped to hemispherical capsule, 4-8 mm long and 4-7 mm wide.